mrazomej/phd/src/chapter_04/section_07_sensitivity.md

 ## Fold-Change Sensitivity Analysis {#sec:ch4_sec07}

-In [@Fig:ch2_fig05] we found that the width of the credible regions varied widely depending on the repressor copy number $R$ and repressor operator binding energy $\Delta \varepsilon_{RA}$.
+In [@Fig:ch2_fig05], we found that the width of the credible regions varied widely depending on the repressor copy number $R$ and repressor operator binding energy $\Delta \varepsilon_{RA}$.
 More precisely, the credible regions were much narrower for low repressor copy numbers $R$ and weak binding energy
 $\Delta\varepsilon_{RA}$.
 In this section, we explain how this behavior comes about.
 We focus our attention on the maximum fold-change in the presence of saturating inducer given by Eq.
 2.7.
-While it is straightforward to consider the width of the credible regions at any other inducer concentration, shows that the credible region is widest at saturation.
+While it is straightforward to consider the width of the credible regions at any other inducer concentration, it shows that the credible region is widest at saturation.

 The width of the credible regions corresponds to how sensitive the fold-change is to the fit values of the dissociation constants $K_A$ and $K_I$.
 To be